Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Theoretical analysis of GAB entropy

-The maximum entropy principle is a fundamental concept having various applications in statistics, information theory and statistical physics.
-While various classical literature investigates the maximum entropy distribution under different linear constraints (which translates to various moment-type conditions in statistics), modern literature in information theory generalizes the constraints to consider normalized $\beta$-expectations~\cite{ghosh2021scale}.
-Here, we consider the constraints for a probability distribution $P \in \Omega_n$ over a finite alphabet set $\Acal$ given by
+While the classical literature contains several instances where the maximum entropy distribution has been investigated under linear constraints (which translates to various moment-type conditions in statistics), modern literature in information theory generalizes the constraints to consider normalized $\beta$-expectations~\citep{ghosh2021scale}.
+Here, we consider the constraints for a probability distribution $P \in \Mfrak_{1, n}$ over a finite alphabet set $\Acal$ given by

 for $r = 1, 2, \dots, m$, where $g_1, g_2, \dots, g_m: \Acal \rightarrow \R$ are $m$ given functions on $\Acal$ and $G_1, G_2, \dots, G_m$ are given fixed constants.
 In applications of statistical physics, these constraints in~\eqref{eqn:maxent-constraints} may indicate different physical and chemical properties of particles under a controlled environment in a closed system.
-The maximum entropy principle, in this case, tells us that the underlying system would aim to maximize its entropy, and the maximizing probability distribution can characterize the behaviour (e.g. position, velocity) of the particles in the closed system~\cite{jaynes1957information,kapur1992entropy}.
+The maximum entropy principle, in this case, tells us that the underlying system would aim to maximize its entropy, and the maximizing probability distribution can characterize the behavior (e.g. position, velocity) of the particles in the closed system~\citep{jaynes1957information,kapur1992entropy}.

 Before presenting the result pertaining to the maximum entropy distribution, we define two key notations as follows.
-For a probability distribution $P \in \Omega_n$, we denote
+For a probability distribution $P \in \Mfrak_{1, n}$, we denote

-In the following, we now present the result that describes the probability distribution that maximizes GABE subject to the constraints given in~\eqref{eqn:maxent-constraints}.
+Equipped with this notation, we now present an implicit form of the maximizer of GABE under the constraints given in~\eqref{eqn:maxent-constraints}.
 In view of~\eqref{eqn:maxent-constraints}, it is only interesting to consider the case $\alpha \neq 0$.
-Additionally, since $\alpha + \beta = 1$ case always lead to the power divergence, as illustrated in Theorem~\ref{thm:gab-div-alpha-plus-beta-1}, we additionally restrict our attention to the case when $\alpha + \beta \neq 1$.
+Additionally, since $\alpha + \beta = 1$ case always leads to the power divergence irrespective of the choice of $\psi$ (see the proof of Theorem~\ref{thm:gab-div-alpha-plus-beta-1}), we additionally restrict our attention to the case when $\alpha + \beta \neq 1$.